One Room Challenge Week 5 -Gold Chandelier Makeover

 I have to say I hummed and ha-ed about it quite a bit.
 I had that problem of not hating the light as it was, and the fear of ruining it.

-I’ve done a lot of spray painting in my day.
+I’ve done lots of projects with spray painting in my day.
 I’ve had many, many, many success stories.
 But I’ve also had my fair share of not so great spray paint moments.
 Are you with me?

 Let’s see, there was the time I didn’t shake the can long enough and the paint was all gritty.
 There have been over sprays where paint got where paint wasn’t supposed to be.
 I have also had drip marks from spraying too heavy a coat.
 There have been weird reactions to spray painting plastics that don’t like spray paint.
 I have also even created the occasional gloomy messes.